okhsunrog/oxifoc/README.md

 └── scripts/         # Helper scripts
 ```

-This project does NOT use a Cargo workspace at the root level, as different targets (embedded MCU vs. host) require separate configurations.
+This repo intentionally does not use a workspace at the root level (device and host use different targets/toolchains).

 ## Hardware